callum-hart/mono/docs/final_draft.md

 ***

-So far the examples have consisted of only one HTML element (a single button).
+So far the example consists of one HTML element (a single button).
 However constants can have nested elements.
 These are called child constant(s).

 It is just as important that child constants enjoy the same benefits (protection and identity) that their parents have.